May 6, 2025

 Economic Overview

-Denmark's real GDP is expected to grow at a robust 2.8 percent in 2021 and approximately 2.9 percent in 2022 as local and global demand stabilized.
+Denmark's real GDP is expected to grow at a robust 2.8 percent and approximately 2.9 percent as local and global demand stabilized.

-According to the European Commission, private consumption grew by 4.7 percent in 2021 and roughly 3 percent in 2022.
+According to the European Commission, private consumption grew by 4.7 percent and roughly 3 percent.
 However, there is still a lot of uncertainty because firms may postpone or cancel investment decisions.

 Denmark's economy would be ranked as free if it weren't for its history of low scores for tax burden and government spending.
 For the 20th year in a row, it has remained in the free category.